xfangfang/PPPwn_cpp/README.md

 This is the C++ rewrite of [PPPwn](https://github.com/TheOfficialFloW/PPPwn), intended to run on small devices such as routers.

+> [!CAUTION]
+>
+> This project is still work in progress and is currently not suitable for daily use.

 The failure rate in the first two stages is very high.
 I think it may be due to the different execution speeds between c++ and python.
 Therefore, some parameters need to be adjusted.
 So I decided to upload the code here first and wait for someone to improve it.
-At the same time, I will continued to complete the other stages.
+At the same time, I will continue to complete the other stages.

+# Nightly build

+You can download the latest build from [nightly.link](https://nightly.link/xfangfang/PPPwn_cpp/workflows/ci.yaml/main?status=completed).

 [nightly.link](https://nightly.link/xfangfang/PPPwn_cpp/workflows/ci.yaml/main?status=completed)

+For Windows users, you need to install [npcap](https://npcap.com) before run this program.

 # Development